PPE-PROJECT-Medi-Care/front-end-ppe-project/README.md

 This Angular application allows patients to easily schedule appointments with doctors.
 Patients can view available doctors and book an appointment at a convenient time.
 The app provides a user-friendly interface for both patients and doctors, helping to streamline the appointment booking process.

+This project was implemented as part of my PPE project at Sesame University.
+The main goal was to work with an Angular template and practice Angular features, gaining hands-on experience in building dynamic and interactive web applications.

 ## Demo

 ![PPE project medi-care Screenshot](screenshots/5.png)